 Introduction to North American Speech Patterns - Vowels

 This session focuses on how to train the ear to detect

 derivations between one's current speech patterns and those of

-target speakers and provide techniques that can be used to practice
+target speakers and provides techniques that can be used to

-the target speech patterns on the sound, word, and sentence
+practice the target speech patterns on the sound, word, and